skip to main content

 This morning, committee chair Professor Deirdre Murphy said they had the benefit of hearing Professor Bradley's oral testimony and also cross-examination by Dr de Brun.

-Dr de Brun, who is representing himself at the inquiry, said "the matter for the committee is deciding on the independence of Professor Bradley".
+Dr de Brun said "the matter for the committee is deciding on the independence of Professor Bradley".

 He said the CEO of the Irish Medical Council is entitled to retain expert advice to frame, moderate or work through allegations.